bryandhill/dropBrute/README.md

 Initial version posted 10/31/2011 at https://forum.openwrt.org/viewtopic.php?pid=224122

-Updated for OpenWrt 22.03 using fw4 / netfilter
+Updated for OpenWrt 22.03 using fw4 / netfilter (**Will not work with fw3 or iptables, or OpenWrt versions before 22.03**)

 ### Installation Instructions